I have moved to the University of Bath; if this page fails to automatically forward, please follow the link to my new site here.

 Computer Vision and Graphics

 Welcome to my website.
-I am a Research Associate in the Virtual Environments and Computer Graphics Group in the Department of Computer Science at University College London working with Jan Kautz and Simon Prince on synthesizing and editing photorealistic visual objects funded by the EPSRC.
+I have just moved to the Department of Computer Science at the University of Bath as a Lecturer (Assistant Professor) in Computer Vision and Graphics; the website will be updated soon.
+I will also hold a Visiting Lecturer position in the Virtual Environments and Computer Graphics Group in the Department of Computer Science at University College London where I was formerly a Research Associate working with Jan Kautz and Simon Prince on synthesizing and editing photorealistic visual objects funded by the EPSRC.
 Previously I was a Research Associate in the Computer Vision Group of the Machine Intelligence Laboratory, in the Department of Engineering at the University of Cambridge working on the EU Hydrosys Project led by Ed Rosten.

 My main area of research involves recovering 3D shape from images.
 In particular, I am interested in performing this in an automatic fashion that allows these technologies to be put to use in a variety of applications without requiring users to have computer vision expertise.
 Further details may be found here as well as in my publications.